-Roll part of the almond fondant in be left after dipping the almond ch it coat the balls lightly.
-As each ba of chopped pistachio nut meats or a spoon sprinkle the chopped mate ate will, and in a plate 1).
-With
+Roll part of the almond fondant into small balls.
+Some of the "Dot" Chocolate will be left after dipping the almond chocolate sticks.
+Remelt this over hot water, and in it coat the balls lightly.
+As each ball is coated with the chocolate drop it onto a plate of chopped pistachio nut meats or of chopped cocoanut (fresh or dessicated).
+With a spoon sprinkle the chopped material over the balls.